-compared to the observations.
+Over N- and S-Africa (North and South Africa), the model values are biased low by more than 75% compared to the observations.
 Prominent biomass burning occurs in both regions, which explains the enhanced NO2 levels in the OMI retrievals.
-High negative biases in the model values indicates that effect of higher model resolution on the MBE and RMSE in the Indian region.

-637 biomass burning NO_x emissions for the African regions are likely underestimated.
+High negative biases in the model values indicates that biomass burning NOx emissions for the African regions are likely underestimated.
 Similarly, CHASER underestimates NO2 columns by 80% in South America, where pyrogenic emissions contributions are 638 significant.
 CHASER estimates are lower than OMI in these regions, but model captured the spatial 639 distribution well.
 640 Over the SE-Asian (Southeast) region, OMI columns are enhanced during the dry season (i.e., January -641 April.
 Burning agricultural wastes is a common practice in many countries in Southeast Asia during the 642 dry season, explaining the enhanced columns.
-The MBE (- 6×10^{14} molecules cm-2) and RMSE (6.4 × 643 1014 molecules cm-2) in the SE-Asia region are lower than the African regions (i.e., N-Africa, S-Africa, 644 and S-America), where biomass burning is prominent.
+The MBE (- $6 \times 10^{14}$ molecules cm-2) and RMSE (6.4 × 643 10 molecules cm-2) in the SE-Asia region are lower than the African regions (i.e., N-Africa, S-Africa, 644 and S-America), where biomass burning is prominent.
 645